-Heritage as part of transformation of the built environment is an asset for places.
-Professionals commit themselves to find ways to reconcile enhancement of urban standards and while maintaining places identity, historical characteristics and architectural, physical and cultural features
+Heritage as part of the transformation of the built environment is an asset for places.
+Professionals commit themselves to find ways to reconcile enhancement of urban standards, while maintaining the places' identity, historical characteristics and architectural, physical and cultural features.